Automatic link generation

 <a href="linkURL">link text</a>

-which will be automatically translated to other output formats by doxygen.
+which will be automatically translated to other output formats by Doxygen.

 Links to classes